 To search for a particular sign, use the search function on the home page.
 This search function is also located at the top of each page.

-Here you can do a simple search based around an English or language word.
+Here you can do a simple search based around an English word or a language word.
 This search will look across all data categories to find the search term.

 The advanced search function allows you to focus your searching – you can search through categories, search on a particular language, or search sign identification labels, including the English versions.